-#2 I Found Reasonably Priced Private Money
+#2 We Found Reasonably Priced Private Money

-Lesson Learned: Be prepared to do a lot of work and make a lot of phone calls to find private money.
+: Be prepared to do a lot of work and make a lot of phone calls to find private money.
 It’s easiest of course if you have family willing to loan you money on reasonable terms.
 If not, get on the phone, and go to real estate meetings every week.

 Lesson Learned: Study your local market so you can buy houses under market value.
 Can’t find those kinds of deals?
 Consider working with an expert real estate investor in your market who can help you find those deals!
 Offer to help him or her with their business in exchange for turning you on to good, under market value deals.

-#4 I Found Good Real Estate Mentors
+#4 Find Good Real Estate Mentors

 Lesson Learned: Find mentors and real estate partners who have done several hundred deals and have done well in both boom and bust markets.
 Working alone in real estate as a rookie is a recipe for disaster.